Omaka Cemetery

 Omaka Cemetery (also known as Blenheim Omaka Public Cemetery) is a historic cemetery in Blenheim, New Zealand founded in the 1850s.
-It consists of over 10,000 burials and is the largest cemetery in Marlborough due to its proximity to the region's capitol.
-The cemetery closed for burials during the later half of the 1970s but was reopened in 2011.
-The cemetery consists of three separate lawns numbered one to three with lawns one and two being established in the mid-nineteenth century.
-Lawn three was established during World War I and was used as a cemetery for returned serviceman but over time became the main cemetery for the Marlborough region.
-Fairhall Cemetery is now Marlborough's foremost cemetery.
+With over 10,000 burials, it is the largest cemetery in Marlborough due to its proximity to the region’s capital.
+The cemetery ceased accepting burials in the late 1970s but was reopened in 2011.
+The cemetery comprises three separate lawns, numbered one to three.
+Lawns one and two were established in the mid-nineteenth century.
+Lawn three was established during World War I and was originally used as a cemetery for returned servicemen.
+Over time, it became the main cemetery for the Marlborough region.
+Fairhall Cemetery is now the primary cemetery in Marlborough.

 Burials

 Notable burials in Lawn One (Old Cemetery) and Lawn Two (Catholic Cemetery) include: